Mississippi Rent Increase & Notice Rules: How Much Warning a Landlord Must Give

 Where are landlord-tenant disputes handled in Mississippi?

-Most residential landlord-tenant and eviction matters are filed in the local Justice Court.
-Even after a proper termination notice, a landlord who wants to remove a tenant who stays must go through this court rather than locking the tenant out.
+Section 89-8-7 defines the "court" for the Act as a justice court, county court, or circuit court; most residential evictions are filed in the local Justice Court.
+Even after a proper termination notice, a landlord who wants to remove a tenant who stays must go through the court rather than locking the tenant out.

 This article is general legal information, not legal advice, and may not reflect the most current law or the law in your jurisdiction.
 Laws vary by state and change over time.
 For advice about your specific situation, consult a licensed attorney.